handongfeng/researchNotes/toolTips.md

 2. copy your public key in your application ssh key
 3. open Pageant, if alreay open it's minimized.
 Right click->add key. select your private key.
 Then you can use ssh connect to gitlab

-# Ubuntu window 10 hmme folder.
+# Ubuntu window 10 home folder
 C:\Users\<userName>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs\home\